custom-components/ble_monitor/README.md

   (small square body, segment LCD, broadcasts temperature and humidity once in about 10 minutes and battery once in an hour, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryptors](#configuration-variables) option.

+- CGD1 **BETA**

+  (Cleargrass (Qingping) CGD1 alarm clock, segment LCD, broadcasts temperature and humidity once in about 10 minutes? and battery once in an hour?, advertisements are encrypted, therefore you need to set the key in your configuration, the procedure is similar to the LYWSD03MMC sensor.

 *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -75 till -70dBm.*

 **Do you want to request support for a new sensor?
 In the [FAQ](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation) you can read instructions how to request support for other sensors.**